#

 core.Output_Format = wavPackOutput;

-// Create a WavPack encoder settings instance
+// Configure WavPack encoder settings

 var wavPackSettings = new WavPackEncoderSettings();